The Battle Against Hunger

 The most vulnerable are children between ages one and three who are severely malnourished.
 They need immediate help to avoid starvation or physical and mental defects.
 Until the late 1990’s, standard treatment for such children was milk powder which had to be administered in a clinic.
-Results showed the milk helped less than 25% of the children.
+Results showed the milk cure rate was less than 25% of the children.

 To improve the outcomes, American pediatrician Mark Manary, MD has since centralized his work in Malawi, a small country in southeast Africa.
 In 2001, he set a goal of “fixing malnutrition for kids in Africa.”
 In collaboration with Andre Briend, a scientist, they developed a peanut-based paste made up of peanuts, milk powder, sugar, oil, and micronutrients.
 This Ready-to-Use-Therapeutic Food, called RUTF, has revolutionized the treatment of malnutrition in children.

 The Food of Life